Overview of VCF for Classic - Automated

 After initial instance deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the IBM Cloud infrastructure customer portal.
 You can attach them manually to all VMware ESXi™ servers in a cluster.
 You can also take advantage of VMware vSAN™ as a storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

-The following graphic depicts the high-level architecture and components of a three node vCenter Server with NSX-V deployment.
+The following graphic depicts the high-level architecture and components of a three node VCF for Classic - Automated deployment.

-For vCenter Server with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition.
-Also, you can purchase more VMware components, such as VMware Aria® Operations™.
+For VCF for Classic - Automated with NSX-V instances, if you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition.
+Also, you can request more VMware components, such as VMware Aria® Operations™.
 You can also add IBM-Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS, or application layers.
 The IBM Cloud Professional Services team is available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 Physical infrastructure